Speakers

 Do we all have to become vegetarians?

-Humanity grows and grows - but the area of fertile arable land not only remains constant; it even decreases due to erosion, urban sprawl and other influencing factors.
-Will the amount of greenhouse gases formed, or simply the "CO 2 footprint", set the standard for assessing what should and should be prohibited?
-Does the enjoyment of a good steak even become an "ecological sin"?
+Humanity is growing and growing - but the area of fertile farmland is not only remaining constant; it is even decreasing due to erosion, urban sprawl and other factors.
+Will the amount of greenhouse gases produced, or simply the "CO 2 footprint", be the yardstick for judging what should be allowed and what should be forbidden?
+Will enjoying a good steak even become an "ecological sin"?

-In order to find answers here, one has to think in an interdisciplinary manner and in larger contexts, based on facts.
-On the basis of the World Agriculture Report, questions of soil fertility and sustainable agriculture are dealt with, aspects of the anthropogenic influence on the climate are discussed and what really defines a sustainable lifestyle.
+In order to find answers, we need to think in an interdisciplinary and broader context, based on facts.
+On the basis of the World Agriculture Report, questions of soil fertility and sustainable agriculture are addressed, aspects of the anthropogenic influence on the climate are discussed, and we consider what really constitutes a sustainable lifestyle.

 Why is UNESCO interested in engineers?

-Cultural monuments, world heritage - these are well-known UNESCO themes.
+Cultural monuments, world heritage - these are well-known UNESCO topics.
 But why are engineers so interesting and important for the global community today?
-Engineering enables the creation of "technical creatures".
-We are surrounded by them all around us and they have changed our everyday life in unexpected ways.
-But can engineers still afford to be interested in technology alone today?
-In what contexts do technical developments have to be considered today?
+Engineering enables us to create "technical creatures".
+We are surrounded by them and they have changed our everyday lives in unexpected ways.
+But can engineers today still afford to be interested only in technology?
+In what contexts must technical developments be considered today?

-More than ever, ethically sound action is required, because we are reaching the limits of the resilience and resources of our mother ship Earth.
-In 2011, UNESCO called for this in the ?Engineering Initiative?, and in 2013 UN Secretary General Ban Ki-Moon declared that ?Science, Technology and Innovation, STI? are indispensable for the further development of the global community.
-The development goals drawn up for the period after 2015 have already been defined as ?Sustainablemilleniumdevelopmentgoals, SDG?.
+Ethical action is needed more than ever, as we are reaching the limits of the resilience and resources of our mother ship, the Earth.
+In 2011, UNESCO called for this in the "Engineering Initiative", and in 2013, UN Secretary General Ban Ki-Moon declared that "Science, Technology and Innovation, STI" were essential for the further development of the global community.
+The development goals drawn up for the period after 2015 are now defined as "Sustainable Millennium Development Goals, SDGs".

-How important an interdisciplinary, even interdisciplinary approach to technical issues is, is explained using various examples.
-They make it clear that the best minds are required here in order to find sustainable, ie ecologically, socially and economically viable solutions.
+The importance of a cross-disciplinary approach to technical issues is illustrated using various examples.
+They make it clear that the best minds are needed to find sustainable, ie ecologically, socially and economically viable solutions.

-The experience of "biodiversity" begins in everyday life - for example with food.
-75,000 plant species are edible, but today we cover around 90% of the world's food with only 20 plant species.
+Experiencing "biodiversity" begins in everyday life - for example with food.
+75,000 plant species are edible, but with only 20 plant species we cover around 90% of the world's food needs.

-But what does nature have to offer us and what teasing jokes does it play with us while hiding its true intentions in a playful way?
+But what does nature have to offer us and what playful pranks does it play on us while playfully hiding its true intentions?

-From the wonderful abundance of plant-based foods, schoolchildren (of all ages) get to know interesting examples of plant-based foods that are important for nutrition.
-Interesting "secondary plant substances" can also be dealt with in advanced school levels.
+From the wonderful abundance of plant-based foods, students (of all ages) learn about interesting and nutritionally important examples of plant-based foods.
+In advanced school years, interesting "secondary plant substances" can also be discussed.

-Target group: Every school level, also suitable for elementary school, useful: as vocational training for teachers - duration: 60-90 min
+Target group: Every school level, also suitable for primary school, useful: as vocational training for teachers - Duration: 60-90 min

 From lunch to global thinking